Lincolnshire conveyancing FAQs

 Some conveyancing solicitors in Lincolnshire offer their services on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will explain in detail what the conveyancing fees and costs will be when your house sale or purchase goes through.

 If, for whatever reason, your house sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.

 I'm purchasing a property in Lincolnshire - which searches will I need?